-There are lots of great ideas out there for how to use Elderberries, like these suggestions from Mother Earth News or The Spruce Eats… but I’m just getting started, and so I’m going to keep things easy, and just make a cup of tea!
+There are lots of great ideas out there for how to use Elderberries, like these suggestions from Mother Earth News or The Spruce Eats… but I like to keep things easy and just make a cup of tea!

 Today, Elderberry is praised as a superfood, an immune booster, something of a winter cure-all.
 As a result, it is commercially packaged into all kinds of shelf-friendly forms: bulk dried berries, powders, vitamins, supplements, extracts, syrups, drops, lozenges, vitamins, gummies, and even lotions, creams and balms.

-Still, nothing compares to the enjoyment of encountering Elderberry in its natural habitat, and working with your hands to gather up this lovely provision from God and prepare it for the season ahead!
+Still, nothing compares to the enjoyment of encountering Elderberry in its natural habitat, and working with your hands to gather up something delicious for the season ahead!

 by Sydney Michalski